 There's also a free audio-book option on many Kindle Unlimited Books (although there are some you have to pay for).

-Given the fact that Kindle Unlimited offers a FREE 30 day trial, I think it's worth giving it a try.
+Given the fact that Kindle Unlimited offers a FREE 30 day trial (at the time of writing this article), I think it's worth giving it a try.

 Click here to learn more about starting a FREE trial or keep reading for the full review.